-This is a helpful question, as opposed to, “Call me if there’s anything I can do” (from last week’s piece).
-As I said there, we’re unlikely to respond to such an open-ended offer, meaning we won’t call and say, “Can you go to the grocery store and get me some dish soap?”
-We don’t want to make you go somewhere that you aren’t otherwise going.
-But if you let us know that you’re already going to the store, that’s a different matter entirely!
+This is a helpful question.
+Compare it to the open-ended offer “Call me if there’s anything I can do” that I mentioned in the piece on what we don't want to hear.
+As I said there, we’re unlikely to respond to such an open-ended offer, meaning we won’t call and say, “Can you go to the hardware store and get me some light bulbs?”
+That feels like an imposition.
+But if we know you're already planning a trip to the hardware store, that's a different matter!

-“It must be hard to be sick and in pain all the time,” or “Not being able to work must be so frustrating,” or “I imagine it’s a daily grind to have to pace yourself so carefully.”
+“It must be hard to be sick and in pain all the time,” or “It must be frustrating to have to limit your activities so much.”

 These comments are examples of “active listening,” a child raising technique I learned when my two kids were young.
-I wasn’t always as skillful at it as I wanted to be, but the idea is to let your kids know you’ve really heard their concerns by feeding back to them, in your own words, what they’ve said.
+The idea is to let your kids know you’ve really heard their concerns by feeding back to them, in your own words, what they’ve said.

-For example, if your daughter is afraid of the dark, instead of trying to talk her out of how she’s feeling by saying, “There’s no reason to be afraid of the dark,” or “You’re too old to be afraid of the dark,” you feed back her feelings to her by saying, “The dark is scary to you.”
+For example, if your daughter is afraid of the dark, instead of trying to talk her out of how she’s feeling by saying, “There’s no reason to be afraid of the dark,” you feed back her feelings to her by saying, “The dark is scary to you.”
 When you actively listen in this way, children feel heard and validated.
 This makes it easier for them to overcome a fear because they know you’re taking their concern seriously and that you’re trying to understand it from their point of view.
-We who are chronically ill want to feel heard and validated.
-We want to know that you understand how we feel.
-In fact, everybody—sick or not—wants to know that others understand them!
+We who are chronically ill want to feel heard and validated—everyone does!

-To "active listen," put yourself in another’s shoes and think about how you’d feel if you were in his or her circumstances.
-Then feed those feelings back by saying, for example, “You must feel sad and disappointed that you can’t go to the party.”
-I hope all of you have experienced the relief that comes from feeling deeply listened to.
+To "active listen," put yourself in another’s shoes and think about how you’d feel if you were in his or her situation.
+Then feed those feelings back by saying, for example, “You must feel sad that you can't work anymore.”
+Nothing feels as good as knowing you're trying to understand how we're feeling.

 “Don’t feel bad if you have to cancel our plans at the last minute.
 I’ll understand.”

-What a relief this would be to hear!
 I used to force myself to keep commitments even if I was too sick to leave the house.
 Invariably, it led to a bad “crash.”
 I’m much better now about cancelling plans if I have to, but I still feel bad about it unless those plans were made with one of my “it’s okay to cancel” friends.
-I treasure them.

 “Would you like to hear about this crazy adventure I had yesterday?”

 You bet I would!
-Some friends don’t want to tell me about what they’re up to, especially if it’s something exciting.
-They think that talking about their lives will make me feel bad since I’m so limited in what I can do.
+Some friends don’t want to share what they've been doing because they think that talking about their lives will make me feel bad since I’m so limited in what I can do.
 But hearing about another’s adventure makes me feel connected to the world and adds real-life adventure to what I often just have to get off the TV.

 “I hope you’re as well as possible.”